yannklein/career-journey/db/steps/step4.md

 - Search for jobs, recruiting agencies and networking meetups to attend on [our Job Board list](https://docs.google.com/document/d/1nJ3WbTNKk8Rhc8PhkXhD2LUmV22ShDwT9evWEZBUuZY/edit?usp=sharing)
 - Read our 4 teachers/alumnis articles ✍️ about landing a Job in Tokyo👇
+- Watch the talk of Computer Futures, our partner recruiting agency, about tech jobs in Japan 👇